Mario Rivera Martinó: Later years

 Rivera Martinó moved to Orlando, Florida.
 He had a weak heart and was suffering from health issues.
 Apparently his health situation became complicated when he came down with pneumonia and was therefore, hospitalized.
 Rivera Martinó was unable to recuperate his health and on September 13, 2017, he died.
 His funeral was held at the Funeraria San Juan which is located at 3189 South John Young PKWY in Kissimmee, Florida.
 He was 93 years old.
 He was buried at the Florida National Cemetery in Bushnell, Florida.

 Rivera Martinó was posthumously nominated to be enshrined into the International Boxing Hall of Fame in 2019.
-He will be officially inducted during the International Boxing Hall of Fame weekend ceremonies in June, 2019.
+He was officially inducted during the International Boxing Hall of Fame weekend ceremonies in June, 2019.